 After the record was achieved, all of the flamingos were "available for adoption."
 Those that didn't find new homes were picked up by a recycling company that intended to melt them down and turn them into benches for local public parks.

-On August 19, 2012, 1,085 people ages six to 60 put on two-piece swimsuits to take part in the largest bikini parade ever, according to Guinness World Records.
+On Aug.
+19, 2012, 1,085 people, ages six to 60, put on two-piece swimsuits to take part in the largest bikini parade ever, according to Guinness World Records.
 Organized by the Huludao Municipal Government in Huludao City, China, the line of swimsuit-clad participants stretched a staggering 1.1 miles.

 Fresh fruit is quite a bit cheaper once the temperatures rise.
-According to the United States Department of Agriculture, strawberries cost around $3.17 per pound in December 2018 and just $1.94 per pound in June; similarly, lemons cost $2.40 in December 2018 and just $2.12 in June.
+According to the United States Department of Agriculture, strawberries cost around $3.85 per pound in December 2022 and just $2.20 per pound in July.
 Fruits like apricots, blueberries, melon, cherries, and corn are also in season (and often cheaper) in the summer months.

-You could enjoy the summer nearly all year round thanks to different hemispheres.
+50. You could enjoy the summer nearly all year round thanks to the different hemispheres.